-- > for equities, these largely involve shares of private equity funds and unlisted equities.
+for equities, these largely involve shares of private equity funds and unlisted equities.
 The private equity fund units are valued based on the latest net asset values.
-Unlisted equities are valued using several methods, such as discounted cash flow or the restated net asset method; - for bonds, securities valued based on a model using extrapolated data; - > for investments in unit-linked policies in level 3, structured products not listed on an active market, the remuneration of which is indexed to indices, baskets of equities, or rates.
+Unlisted equities are valued using several methods, such as discounted cash flow or the restated net asset method;

+-) for bonds, securities valued based on a model using extrapolated data: - for investments in unit-linked policies in level 3, structured products not listed on an active market, the remuneration of which is indexed to indices, baskets of equities, or rates.

 Beyond the financial assets and liabilities described in the table, the Group recorded fair-value financial contracts without discretionary profit sharing in its technical liabilities.
-This amount totalled $\in$ 65 million as at 31 December 2015, compared with $\in$ 60 million as at 31 December 2014.
+This amount totalled €65 million as at 31 December 2015, compared with €60 million as at 31 December 2014.

-31.12.20 15

-Available-for-sale assets Trading assets
+Availa ble-for-sal e assets mutual Other in unit-linked asse Trading assets

-(in millions of euros) Equities Bonds Other investments Equities Bonds Cash mutual funds Other investments Investments in unit-linked policies Derivative assets and liabilities
+(in millions of euros) Equities Bonds Other investments Equities Bonds mutual in unit-linked Derivative assets and liabilities

 Level 3 opening amount 219 251 1 449 315 1,596

 Change in unrealised capital gains/losses recognised in:

-■ income 62 243
+income 62 243

 gains and losses recognised directly in shareholders' equity 27 37

 Transfer to level 3 (1)

 Transfer outside of level 3

 Reclassification to loans and receivables

 Change in scope of consolidation

 Acquisitions 97 275 101 60 (36)

 Divestments/Redemptions (62) (4) (142) (54)

 Foreign exchange adjustments (2)

 LEVEL 3 CLOSING AMOUNT 278 559 1 470 321 1,803